CeruleanSonar/AutoFirmware/Tracker650Readme 2024-01-26.txt

 *********** Major changes for this release **************

 January 2024
-- Treaks to the $DVNVM message
+- Tweaks to the $DVNVM message

 November 2023
 - Bug fixes and minor enhancements